 - Step 8: Click “Save” to apply the settings and restart your device without the fast startup.

 After disabling the fast startup option, many people have reported getting various errors, especially the undefined network parameter.
-If you are facing similar situations, follow our step-by-step guide to resolve the ethernet undefined error in Windows systems.

 11. Disable Startup Applications